-The eligible population for the numerator is the number of children, ages 2 through 17 years, with either a BMI ≥95th percentile (obese) or a BMI ≥85th percentile (overweight) and a weight-related comorbidity, who have two outpatient care visits during the measurement year; weight is addressed in the subsequent visit.
+The eligible population for the numerator is the number of children, ages 2 through 17 years, with a BMI \ge 85th percentile, whose parents were surveyed and indicated their child had an outpatient care visit during the measurement year and reported that their provider discussed their child's weight or BMI during a subsequent outpatient care visit in the last 12 months.
 A higher proportion indicates better performance.